peitalin/FHE-experiments/fhe-sunscreen/README.md

-### FHE fog-of-war tests with libp2p
+### FHE fog-of-war experiments with libp2p

+The main limitation of current FHE libraries is that FHE operations only work on ciphertexts encrypted by the same key:
+- This means you can't add Alice's encrypted `a = 1` and Bob's encrypted `b = 2` to get `3` homomorphically (if they are encrypted using different keys).
+- This means you can't do fog-of-war without revealing the plaintext to some trusted intermediary.
+- This example uses EC Diffie-Hellman to share keys with the trust intermediary as an example.
+- Zama has a workaround using DKG in MPC/TEEs for their fhEVM.

-Main drawback of suncreen's BFV scheme is noise:
+Another drawback of Suncreen's BFV scheme is noise management:
 You can only do a limited number of operations on the ciphertext and they do not support bootstrapping yet.
 So we will need to implement our own bootstrapping / recryption solution.